 I typically open with, “Hey, where are you from?”
 It’s a simple question that no one has a problem answering.
 It is such an easy conversation starter that opens many further discussions.

 “Brazil?
 My cousin went there recently.
-Is it true that you have the most beautiful women in South America?”
+Is it true how beautiful the women are?”

 “Latvia?
 I know this is a really stupid question, but what language do you speak there?”